-You are getting ready to meet your roommate for the first time, sign up for classes, clubs and activities as well as begin to navigate your way around campus.
-As you begin the packing process, it all may seem far-off and overwhelming, but don’t worry; we’ve been there too.
-Before you know it, you will be eating in the caf, studying in the Cage and thinking of St. Olaf as home.
+You are probably getting ready to meet your roommate for the first time, sign up for classes, join clubs and activities, and navigate your way around campus.
+As you begin the packing process, it all may seem far-off and overwhelming, but don’t worry— we’ve been there too!
+Before you know it, you’ll be thinking of St. Olaf as home.
 We think you’re going to love it here!

-Oles love to get involved so there are always things going on around campus.
-With their wide array of interests and experiences, St. Olaf students make every day on campus an unique and vibrant experience.
-The Student Government Association (known around campus as SGA) sponsors a wide variety of activities both on and off the Hill throughout the year.
-You will find yourself presented with options of comedians, game shows, dinner debates, volunteer and awareness events, dances, karaoke, concerts, open-mic nights, political speakers, movies or even late night light saber battles.
+You’ll learn soon involve that Oles are busy people— we love to get involved with our campus community.
+With our wide array of interests and experiences, St. Olaf students make every day on campus an unique and vibrant experience.
+Student Government Association (known around campus as SGA) sponsors a wide variety of activities both on and off the Hill throughout the year.
+You will find yourself presented with events such as comedians, dinner discussions, volunteer and awareness events, dances, karaoke, concerts, political speakers, movies, or even electric runs around campus, just to name a few.
 SGA oversees over 200 clubs, all of which are run by fellow students.
-So, if your are interested in anything from debate, meditating, fitness, politics, knitting, Taiko drumming or even Quidditch, you will find your place here.
+At SGA’s Co-Curricular Fair, which will be on your first Wednesday on campus, you’ll get the chance to learn about all of the different organizations, and you can join as many as you’d like!

 We cannot wait to see all of you on the Hill and to help you find your niche.
-To get started, visit our great student-run website, Oleville.com, to learn more about SGA and all that it has to offer.
-To explore all of the student organizations, click on the “Search All Orgs” button at the top of the page.
-Finally, don’t hesitate to contact us with any questions or concerns you have about starting your first year on the Hill.
+To get started, visit our student-run website, Oleville, to learn more about SGA and all that it has to offer.
+Finally, don’t hesitate to contact us with any questions or concerns you have about starting the new chapter of your life on the Hill.

 St. Olaf College Student Congregation